owntone/owntone-server/docs/mpd.md

 # MPD clients

-You can - to some extent - use clients for MPD to control forked-daapd.
+You can - to some extent - use clients for MPD to control OwnTone.

-By default forked-daapd listens on port 6600 for MPD clients.
+By default OwnTone listens on port 6600 for MPD clients.
 You can change this in the configuration file.

-Currently only a subset of the commands offered by MPD (see [MPD protocol documentation](http://www.musicpd.org/doc/protocol/)) are supported by forked-daapd.
+Currently only a subset of the commands offered by MPD (see [MPD protocol documentation](http://www.musicpd.org/doc/protocol/)) are supported.

-Due to some differences between forked-daapd and MPD not all commands will act the same way they would running MPD:
+Due to some differences between OwnTone and MPD not all commands will act the same way they would running MPD:

 - crossfade, mixrampdb, mixrampdelay and replaygain will have no effect
-- single, repeat: unlike MPD forked-daapd does not support setting single and repeat separately on/off, instead repeat off, repeat all and repeat single are supported.
+- single, repeat: unlike MPD, OwnTone does not support setting single and repeat separately on/off, instead repeat off, repeat all and repeat single are supported.
 Thus setting single on will result in repeat single, repeat on results in repeat all.